 4. How Do You Market/Advertise Your Properties?

-Look for a property management company that has a comprehensive marketing program such as internet and social media advertising, professional signage, and includes multiple web listings.
+Look for a property management company in South Florida that has a comprehensive marketing program such as internet and social media advertising, professional signage, and includes multiple web listings.
 A program like this is going to give you high visibility to ensure that your rental is filled with the right tenants.

 5. What Is Your Eviction Experience & What Is The Process?